Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/ESMF/README.md

     mismatch is used.
 The problem is that the build procedure does not pick up `F90FLAGS` etc., so we've done some hand work with `preconfigopts` and `prebuildopts`.

+### ESMF 8.3.0 for CPE 22.05

+  * Near-trivial version bump, but the way the sources are distributed has changed.

+  * Building with AOCC still fails.

+  * Note that the build process does include some testing.